libxsmm/libxsmm/README.md

                                     const double* alpha, const double* beta);
 ```

 A variety of overloaded function signatures is provided allowing to omit arguments not deviating from the configured defaults.
 Moreover, in C++ a type 'libxsmm_function<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxsmm_?dispatch'.
 Similarly in Fortran, when calling the generic interface (libxsmm_dispatch) the given LIBXSMM_?FUNCTION is dispatched such that libxsmm_call can be used to actually perform the function call using the PROCEDURE POINTER wrapped by LIBXSMM_?FUNCTION.
+Beside of dispatching code, one can also call a specific kernel (e.g., 'libxsmm_dmm_4_4_4') using the prototype functions included for statically generated kernels.

 ## Build Instructions
 To generate the interface inside of the 'include' directory and to build the library, run one of the following commands (by default OFFLOAD=1 implies MIC=1):